Last Updated on March 31, 2021 by Tanmay Sarkar

 2. Trailer Ball

 It is a connection point between the trailer and the vehicle.
 It is comprised of a metal ball and a threaded shank.
-Trailer ball is needed as when connected to trailer coupler the trailer ball allows you to turn around corners easily.
+A trailer ball is needed as when connected to the trailer coupler the trailer ball allows you to turn around corners easily.

 They come in different standard sizes.